 Based on the above analysis, it is clear that the proposed method could achieve the tradeoff between storage power consumption and output quality while being more efficient than the approaches previously mentioned.
 As the method focuses solely on image data preprocessing, the storage structure is not modified and the method is simple to implement, requiring no system modifications.
 More importantly, the strategy can also be utilized in conjunction with an approximate mixed voltage storage scheme.
-The read errors from SRAM due to the reduced supply voltage could “recover" the missing pixel information.
+The read error from SRAM due to the reduced supply voltage could “recover" the missing pixel information.
 The result will be demonstrated in later simulations.

 Experimental simulations